 If you’ve been comparing and researching superannuation funds, you’ve probably come across industry super funds.

-Industry super funds were originally set up in the 1980s to cater to workers in specific industries like retail, building and construction and hospitality.
+Industry super funds were originally set up in the 1980s to cater to workers in specific industries like retail, hospitality, building and construction.
 They were established to protect workers from high fees and commission-style products that were once common with retail super funds.

 While industry super funds used to be restricted to workers within a specific industry, industry deregulation means that most people can choose to join an industry super fund if they want to.
 Some of the smaller industry super funds may still only be open to employees within a particular industry.

-Superannuation, or ‘super’ as it’s often simply referred to, is compulsory contributions made by your employer to fund retirement.
-The current superannuation rate, known as the superannuation guarantee, is 9.5 per cent, with the government are set to gradually increase this up to 12 per cent by 2025.
+The current superannuation rate, known as the superannuation guarantee, is 9.5 per cent, which the government is set to gradually increase this up to 12 per cent by 2025.

-If you’re an employee, your employer must pay compulsory contributions.
-These currently stand at 9.5 per cent of your salary, and are deposited into your nominated super fund, whether it’s an industry super fund or another type.
-Regardless of whether you’re a full-time, part-time or casual employee, if you fit the criteria, your employer must make compulsory superannuation entitlements on your behalf.
+If you’re an employee, your employer must pay compulsory contributions of at least the superannuation guarantee rate.
+These contributions come from your pre-tax salary, and are deposited into your nominated super fund, whether it’s an industry super fund or another type.
+Regardless of whether you’re a full-time, part-time or casual employee, if you fit the criteria, your employer must make compulsory superannuation contributions on your behalf.